OfficeDev/office-js-docs-pr/docs/develop/support-for-task-pane-and-content-add-ins.md

 If your task pane add-in runs in Project, your add-in can read data from some of the project fields, resource, and task fields in the active project.
 To do that, you use the methods and events of the [ProjectDocument](/javascript/api/office/office.document) object, which extends the `Document` object to provide additional Project-specific functionality.

-For examples of reading Project data, see [Create your first task pane add-in for Project 2013 by using a text editor](../project/create-your-first-task-pane-add-in-for-project-by-using-a-text-editor.md).
+For examples of reading Project data, see [Create your first task pane add-in for Project](../project/create-your-first-task-pane-add-in-for-project-by-using-a-text-editor.md).

 ## Permissions model and governance